blockworks-foundation/mango-explorer/README.md

 Some notebooks are more code files than useful notebooks themselves (although being able to easily run the code is still a boon):
 * The [Layouts](Layouts.ipynb) notebook contains the low-level Python data structures for interpreting raw Solana program data.
-* The [Classes](Classes.ipynb) notebook contains higher-level classes for loading and working with that data.
+* The [BaseModel](BaseModel.ipynb) notebook contains higher-level classes for loading and working with that data.

 Other notebooks are more user-oriented:
-* [Show My Accounts](ShowMyAccounts.ipynb) to show data pertaining to a single Mango Markets margin account.
+* [Show Account](ShowAccount.ipynb) to show data pertaining to a single Mango Markets margin account.
 * [Show All Accounts](ShowAllAccounts.ipynb) to show data for all Mango Markets margin accounts.
 * [Pandas](Pandas.ipynb) to load data into a [Pandas](https://pandas.pydata.org/) `DataFrame` to allow for further manipulation and analysis.